 Open Metadata Labs

-The open metadata labs can be used for individual study, as part of a class and / or as e basis of a workbook for using Egeria within a specific organization.
+The calls to the Egeria APIs necessary to complete the challenge are encoded in the notebook so you can experiment with the APIs.
+These labs can be used for individual study, as part of a class and / or as the basis of a workbook for using Egeria within a specific organization.

 Running the Labs

-- Using your own local environment.
+- Using your own local environment directly.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.